 In Dayton and surrounding areas, contact Mission Addiction to help find local resources and programs through our navigation database.
+Our own “MAP For Healing & Recovery” could be an option.
 You can also join us at one of our one of weekly Lighthouse support meetings or set up a Lay Counseling appointment.
 Remember to take care of yourself.
 Don’t let the “family disease” of addiction isolate you from the people and things you enjoy and need most to help you through this.

 Get Narcan Training